 Sarracenia 'Red Ruffles' is another of Peter's favorite plants!
 This purpurea produces short, squat, deeply maroon pitchers with heavily undulating lids.
-Sarracenia flava v. rubricorpora produces tall, beautifully deep red pitchers with vivid green lids.
+Sarracenia flava v. rubricorpora produces tall, beautifully deep red pitchers with yellow venation.
 This is sure to be a spectactlar hybrid with lots of variation!
+These are seed-grown.

 Sun: Full sun outdoors